Forbidden City (nightclub): Rise to popularity

 The club thrived through the 1950s.
 World War II brought many servicemen to San Francisco, which served as a primary port of departure for the Pacific Theater; the club was popular with both servicemen and tourists.
 The audience was primarily Caucasian, but Asian American locals and tourists also visited the club.
 Some of the Japanese American performers changed their names to avoid the prevalent anti-Japanese sentiment while others were forced to move out of the region to avoid internment.
 A fire in 1946 temporarily closed the club.

-While Forbidden City was the most famous Chinatown nightclub, it competed with other local venues that featured Asian American performers, such as Club Shanghai, Lion's Den, Kublai Khan, Dragon's Lair, and Chinese Sky Room.
-In fact, Charlie Low had a rivalry with Fong Wan, a famed herbalist and the owner of Club Shanghai.
-In 1949, Fong Won sued Low for $50,000 for "stealing" an acrobat from his club.
-The lawsuit was covered by the San Francisco Chronicle.

 The club inspired the novel Flower Drum Song as well as its subsequent musical and film adaptations.
 In 1957 author C. Y. Yee wrote the best-selling novel, which was set at the Forbidden City.
 Rodgers and Hammerstein created a popular musical from the book in 1958; since then, it has had several revivals, the most recent by David Henry Hwang in 2001–02.
 Jack Soo (the stage name of Goro Suzuki) had been hired to headline the Forbidden City for a six-week engagement starting in September 1957; by October, it was rumored he would be moving on to the Desert Inn in Las Vegas, but it was announced in November that he would star in the Broadway production of Flower Drum Song as Wang Ta, the Americanized son promised to Mei Li; he would go on to reprise the role in the Hollywood film version of the musical, released in 1961.